JZhou3083/SouthernWater_Riverflow_Forcasting/README.md

 ## Methodlogy

 The target of this work is to provide a reusable pipeline for water availability forecasting.
 It provides also a comparative analysis about different forecasting strategies and models.
 Every datasets are differents from each other, so each dataset will be treated independantly following a general pipeline.
 I am aiming for a mid and long term forecasting and do not intend to used inferred outputs for future prediction, therefore excluding the usage of recursive forecasting.

-### Flow data Imputation
+The general methodology falls into four categories:
+* data preparation: Sourcing, imputing, cleansing and feature engineering for model feeding.
+* evaluation strategy: Expanding window cross validation
+* modeling strategy: Ensemble learning

+### Data collection

-Collecting the flow data is a difficult task as hydrology data often suffers from discontinuity.
-The goal of this step is to collect at least 20 years of data for modelling.
+Data collection is a difficult task as hydrology and climatic data of EA often suffers from significant discontinuities.
+The target is to collect at least 20 years of data for modelling, for which I exploited external data sources extensively if correlation analysis indicated good matching to the data of EA.

 The schematic of the hydrology of the River Test downstream of Romsey, adopted from Environment Agency in 2011 from Environment Agency(EA):
 <p align="center">
 <img src="/plots/Hydrology map.jpg"  width="300" height="300" class="center">